HUMAN CONNECTION IS EVERYTHING.

 I thought that working on shows seen by millions of people was the point.
 It wasn't.

-Along the way, I began learning how to teach others what I’d learned in Hollywood, which threw me into the world of course creation, sales, and online marketing.
+I began teaching others what I’d learned in Hollywood, which threw me into the world of course online course creation, sales, and in-person coaching.

-It was the very beginning of internet marketing, and it was nuts.
+To make things worse, those years were the beginning internet marketing, and it was nuts.
 Marketing gurus taught all sorts of hyped-up, even outright deceptive marketing tactics and persuasion tricks, and I hated it.

 I didn’t know why, other than it just made me want to take a shower.